DoviniJ/GxEprs/README.md

 ```
 plink_path <- "<plink_path>/plink2"
 ```
 ###### Step 3.1.2 It is always recommended to check how the files look like before using them in functions, for better understanding.
 You may directly use the data files embedded in the package as a trial.
-Note that, for convenience, we have used identical names for the embedded data object, and for the corresponding function argument.
 You can check the top proportion of each data file using the following code:
 ```
 head(Bphe_discovery) #phenotype file of the discovery sample when the outcome is binary
 head(Bcov_discovery) #covariate file of the discovery sample when the outcome is binary